ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

-* ``custom_rosdep_urls``: a list of URLs containing rosdep sources.list.d entry files that are downloaded into /etc/ros/rosdep/sources.list.d at the beginning of the devel job.
+* ``custom_rosdep_urls``: a list of URLs containing rosdep sources.list.d entry files that are downloaded into /etc/ros/rosdep/sources.list.d at the beginning of the devel job after running *rosdep init*.
-  If unset, the job simply runs *rosdep init* instead.
+  Note that *rosdep init* will add the 20-default.list file from the public rosdistro by default.
+  To override this, add an entry to this list corresponding to the 20-default.list file from your forked rosdistro repository.

 Specific options in doc build files
 ---------------------------------------